 2. Spark Transformation

 Spark transformation also changes the data from the DStream as RDDs support it in Spark.
 Just as Spark RDD’s, many alterations are supported by DStream.

 Following are the most common Transformation operations:

 Window(), updateStateByKey(), transform(), [numTasks]), cogroup(otherStream, [numTasks]), join(otherStream, reduceByKey(func, [numTasks]), countByValue(), reduce(), union(otherStream), count(), repartition(numPartitions), filter(), flatMap(), map().

 In today’s data-driven world tools to store and analyse data has proved to be the key factor in business analytics and growth.
 Big Data and the associated tools and technologies have proven to be on a rising demand.
 As such Apache Spark has a great market and offers great features to customers and businesses.

-If you’re interested to learn more about spark and big data, check out BITS Pilani’s PG Program in Big Data Engineering which is designed for working professionals and offers 400+ hours of rigorous training, 7+ case studies & projects, BITS Pilani Alumni status, practical workshops & job assistance with top firms.
+If you are curious to learn about apache spark streaming, data science, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.